If the original material includes a noun or pronoun that is unclear, brackets can be used for clarification.

 If the material being quoted already contains brackets, this should be noted.

-Richardson finds support for his position in an earlier study by the Somesuch Foundation: “The authors acknowledge that ‘during the four years he [George Clinton] was president, average real wages were flat.’”
+Richardson finds support for his position in an earlier study by the Somesuch Foundation: “The authors acknowledge that ‘during the four years he [Bob Jones] was governor, average real wages were flat.’”
 (Brackets in original.)